Shell adds high-impact gas prospect in North Sea to Maersk rig’s backlog

 Based on Deltic’s statement, Pensacola will be drilled using the Maersk Resilient jack-up rig, and the firm expects the use of this rig to bring “significant operational efficiencies that are naturally associated with being part of an extended programme of wells.”

-As reported in April, the drilling of Pensacola remains scheduled to kick off in the third quarter of 2022 – in the second half of September – with seabed operations for placing of the rig due to start towards the end of July.
+The drilling of Pensacola remains scheduled to kick off in the third quarter of 2022 – in the second half of September – with seabed operations for the placing of the rig due to start towards the end of July.

 Graham Swindells, Chief Executive of Deltic Energy, stated: “The signing of the rig contract coupled with the firming up of the drilling schedule is exciting news for Deltic as we move further down the runway towards the drilling of the Pensacola gas prospect.